Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 A Great Source of Protein

 Dogs get a lot of their daily protein from animal sources.
-This includes chicken and beef, but if your dog has an intolerance or allergy to these ingredients, fish, and seafood represent a great alternative.
-Oysters are an especially good source of dietary protein.
+This includes chicken and beef, but if your dog has an intolerance or allergy to these ingredients, fish represents a great alternative.
+Oysters are a good source of dietary protein, but they can only be used as an extra little protein boost, alongside the main diet.
 You can also include salmon, cod, haddock, and other varieties of fish.
-Protein helps your dog feel fuller for longer, without packing in unnecessary calories and ensures that their muscles remain healthy.

 Omega-3 Fatty Acids